Help Ever Hurt Never

 Help Ever Hurt Never is the first studio album by Japanese singer-songwriter Fujii Kaze.
-It was released on May 20, 2020, through Universal Sigma.
-A cover album of English songs, called Help Ever Hurt Cover, was released as a bonus disc with the first pressing of the CD.
+It was released on May 20, 2020, through Hehn Records and Universal Sigma.
+A cover album of English songs called Help Ever Hurt Cover, was released as a bonus disc with the first pressing of the CD.
 It was later made available digitally.
-It was certified Gold in sales by RIAJ.
+It was certified Platinum in sales by RIAJ.

 Tour

-A supporting tour for the album, Help Ever Hall Tour, started on December 25, 2020 and ran until January 31, 2021.
+A supporting tour for the album, Help Ever Hall Tour, started on December 25, 2020, and ran until January 31, 2021.
 It was Fujii's first national tour.
 Tickets for this tour were in the form of advance applications using the serial code included with the album, and lottery applications for general sales were accepted from November 9.
 In addition, for performances held after January 2021, official ticket trading was carried out at Chikepla Trade.
-From the perspective of preventing the spread of new coronavirus infections, the performances were held at 50% of the capacity of each venue and with a checkered seating arrangement.
+From the perspective of preventing the spread of COVID-19, the performances were held at 50% of the capacity of each venue and with a checkered seating arrangement.